ethereum/ethereum-org-website/docs/typescript.md

 ## Migration guide & contribution opportunity 🎉

+We'd love your help in migrating our codebase!

+1. Visit the [Typescript Migration Issue](https://github.com/ethereum/ethereum-org-website/issues/6392) and make a comment to get assigned to a file from the complete list of pending files to be migrated.
-1. Run `yarn start` to generate the `src/gatsby-types.d.ts` file.
+2. Run `yarn start` to generate the `src/gatsby-types.d.ts` file.
 More on this in the "GraphQL Typegen" section.
-2. Convert the js file into a `.ts` or `.tsx` file in case the file includes some jsx in it.
+3. Convert the js file into a `.ts` or `.tsx` file in case the file includes some jsx in it.
-3. Try to follow one already migrated file similar to the one you are migrating.
+4. Try to follow one already migrated file similar to the one you are migrating.

    - For `pages`,